khalid-hussain/shaheen/chap7.md

 The armor-clad soldier slid the veil off his aventail, got up and stood respectfully in front of Abul Hassan.

-Moosa said in amazement, "Bashir Bin Hassan!
+Musa said in amazement, "Bashir Bin Hassan!
 When did you arrive here?"

 He replied, "I reached here today."

-Moosa said to Abul Hassan, "This is Bashir Bin Hassan.
+Musa said to Abul Hassan, "This is Bashir Bin Hassan.
 He takes care of our falcon's wings."

 Abul Hassan enthusiastically shook Bashir Bin Hassan's hands and said, "I have